LOTUS Fitness Retreats

 A valid passport is required for entry that must be valid for length of stay.
 No visa is required for stays less than 90 days.
 The passport must have at least one blank page for the Costa Rica entry stamp.
-There is a departure tax of approximately $29 U.S. which should be included in your international ticket.
-Check the entry/exit requirements here.
+Check the entry/exit requirements HERE.

 Known for their generosity of heart and friendly nature, the people of Costa Rica – who call themselves Ticos – are one of the country’s national treasures.

 Once you step foot in Costa Rica, you’ll understand the meaning of this national motto.
 Much more than “pure life,” Pura Vida is a state of mind – an appreciation of life’s simple pleasures.
 Thanks, in part to this Pura Vida, Costa Rica is consistently ranked one of the world’s “Happiest Countries”.

 The standard in Costa Rica is the same as in the United States: 110 volts AC (60 cycles).
 Some electric outlets only have 2 prong sockets, so an adapter may be needed for 3 prong plugs.

 Costa Rica has an excellent phone system, and the country code for dialing is 506.
 Check with your cell phone provider for international data and voice plans and costs.

 Although the water in Costa Rica is generally safe to drink, water quality varies in some cities.
 It would be best to use bottled water and avoid ice.